Regent Street: Route

 Regent Street is approximately 0.8 miles long and begins at a junction with Charles II Street as a continuation of Waterloo Place.
 It runs north to Piccadilly Circus, where it turns left before curving round the Quadrant to head north again, meeting Oxford Street at Oxford Circus.
 It ends at a junction with Cavendish Place and Mortimer Street near the BBC Broadcasting House, with the road ahead being Langham Place, followed by Portland Place.

 The southern section of the road is one-way northbound and part of the A4, a major road through West London.
 From Piccadilly Circus northwards, it is numbered A4201, though in common with roads inside the London congestion charging zone, the number does not appear on signs.

-Nearby tube stations are Charing Cross, Piccadilly Circus and Oxford Circus; the lattermost being one of the busiest underground stations in London, and is where three main lines (Central, Bakerloo and Victoria) meet.
-Several bus routes, such as 6, 12, and 13, run along Regent Street.
+Nearby tube stations are Charing Cross, Piccadilly Circus and Oxford Circus; the lattermost being one of the busiest underground stations in London, and is where three main lines (Central, Bakerloo and Victoria) meet.Bus routes 23, 139 and 94 all serve Lower Regent Street before continuing onto Regent Street, except the 23 which turns left to serve Piccadilly after Jermyn Street.